joalla/discogs_client/docs/source/contribution.md

 ## Test an unreleased feature

-Sometimes you'd want to use or test a feature that is not yet released, one reason being a pull request is not merged yet.
+Sometimes you might want to use or test a feature that has is yet released, such as a pull request is not merged yet.

 You can install from a development branch like this: